massimobottelli/pong-AI/README.md

 The code reads in a dataset from `dataset.csv` using pandas.
 The dataset is stored in a DataFrame called df.
 The features (inputs) for the machine learning model are the `ball_y` and `ball_angle` columns, and the target (output) is the `paddle_y` column.
 These columns are extracted and stored in separate variables X, y respectively.

-The machine learning model is a random forest regressor, which is implemented using the `RandomForestRegressor` class from `sklearn`.
-The model is trained using the fit method, and then used to make predictions on the test set using the predict method.
+The machine learning model is the Random Forest Regressor, which is implemented using the `RandomForestRegressor` class from `sklearn`.
+The model is trained using the fit method, and then the model is stored to disk using `joblib`.

-After training and evaluating the model, a scatter plot is created using `matplotlib` to compare the model's predictions with the data in the dataset for a particular value of `ball_y`.
+After training and evaluating the model, a scatter plot is created using `matplotlib` to compare the model's predictions with the data in the dataset for a particular value of `ball_angle`.

-The model is then used to make a prediction for target vertical position of the paddle, based on user input for the initial vertical position and angle of the ball.
+The model is then used to make a prediction for the target vertical position of the paddle, based on user input for the initial vertical position and angle of the ball.
+This prediction will be used at every iteraction during the game.

 ![scatter plot to compare model's predictions with dataset ](images/learn.png)